jonathanharrell/cjarellano-v2/content/posts/to-overact-or-underplay-that-is-the-question.md

   ></iframe>
 </div>

-You gotta give it up for overachiever Mr. Branagh, who headlined and directed this largely unabridged 4-hour adaptation from 1996.
+You gotta give it up for overachiever Kenneth Branagh, who headlined and directed this largely unabridged 4-hour adaptation from 1996.
 Similar to David Tennant, he takes the “mad loud prince” approach, but he adds some spritely charm.
 I think a key part of Hamlet is his fatalistic sense of humor: everything’s kind of a big cosmic joke to him.
 Branagh nails the tone not just with the character, but with the entire production’s dual approach to winking melodrama and bitter gallows humor.

 <div class="relative mb-12" style="padding: 56.25% 0 0 0;">
   <iframe